FRL: Federated Rank Learning: Introduction

-We present \textbf{F}ederated \textbf{S}upermask \textbf{L}earning (FSL), a novel approach to perform FL while concurrently achieving the two goals of robustness and communication efficiency.
-FSL is built on a novel learning paradigm called \emph{supermasks}~\citep{DBLP:conf/nips/ZhouLLY19, ramanujan2020what}, which allows it to reduce communication costs while achieving significantly higher robustness.
-Specifically, in FSL, clients collaborate to find a \emph{subnetwork} within a \emph{randomly initialized} neural network which we call the \emph{supernetwork} (this is in contrast to conventional FL where clients collaborate to \emph{train} a neural network).
-The goal of training in FSL is to collaboratively identify a supermask, which is a binary mask of 1's and 0's, that is superimposed on the random neural network (the supernetwork) to obtain the final subnetwork.
+\paragraphb{\em \underline{F}ederated \underline{R}ank \underline{L}earning (\Name{}):} We present \Name{}, a novel FL algorithm that concurrently achieves the two goals of robustness against poisoning attacks and communication efficiency. \Name{} uses a novel learning paradigm called \emph{supermasks} training~\cite{DBLP:conf/nips/ZhouLLY19, ramanujan2020what} to create edge rankings, which, as we will show, allows FRL to reduce communication costs while achieving significantly stronger robustness.
+Specifically, in \Name{}, clients collaborate to find a \emph{subnetwork} within a \emph{randomly initialized} neural network which we call the \emph{supernetwork} (this is in contrast to conventional FL where clients collaborate to \emph{train} a neural network).
+The goal of training in \Name{} is to collaboratively rank the supernetwork's edges based on the importance of each edge and find a \emph{global ranking}.
+The global ranking can be converted to a supermask, which is a binary mask of 1's and 0's, that is superimposed on the random neural network (the supernetwork) to obtain the final subnetwork.
+For example, in our experiments, the final subnetwork is constructed using the top 50\% of all edges.
 The subnetwork is then used for downstream tasks, e.g., image classification, hence it is equivalent to the global model in conventional FL.
-Note that in entire FSL training, weights of the supernetwork \emph{do not} change.
+Note that in entire \Name{} training, weights of the supernetwork \emph{do not} change.

-More specifically, each FSL client computes the importance of the edges of the supernetwork based on their local data.
+More specifically, each \Name{} client computes the importance of the edges of the supernetwork based on their local data.
 The importance of the edges is represented as a ranking vector.
-Each FSL client will use the \emph{edge popup} algorithm~\citep{ramanujan2020what} and their data to compute their local rankings (the edge popup algorithm aims at learning which edges in a supernetwork are more important over the other edges by minimizing the loss of the subnetwork on their local data).
-Each client then will send her local edge ranking to the server.
-Finally, the FSL server uses a novel \emph{voting} mechanism to aggregate client rankings into a supermask, which represents which edges of the random neural network (the supernetwork) will form the global subnetwork.
+Each \Name{} client will use the \emph{edge popup} algorithm~\cite{ramanujan2020what} and their data to compute their local rankings (the edge popup algorithm aims at learning which edges in a supernetwork are more important over the other edges by minimizing the loss of the subnetwork on their local data).
+Each client then will send their local edge ranking to the server.
+Finally, the \Name{} server uses a novel \emph{voting} mechanism to aggregate client rankings into a global ranking vector, which represents which edges of the random neural network (the supernetwork) will form the global subnetwork.